Mergers & Acquisitions

 Valuation Gap Analysis

-• The gap decreased by 16bps to 0.51 on 10/18/24.
-Following the DEA announcement, it reached a recent peak of 3.55 on April 30.
-At .34, the gap indicates that, in the aggregate, the climate is inhospitable for transactions in which Tier 1 MSOs purchase Tier 2 MSOs.
+- The gap declined by 4bp to -2.280 on 3/28/25, the lowest reading since we began tracking this series.
+Following the DEA announcement, the gap reached a recent peak of 3.55 on April 30.
+At -2.280, the gap indicates that, in the aggregate, the climate is inhospitable for transactions in which Tier 1 MSOs purchase Tier 2 MSOs.
 This may not be the case for individual combinations, however, as there are broad valuation metric spreads between the companies in each tier.
-For example, TerrAscend, GTI, and Curaleaf all trade well above the Tier one average, while Ascend trades well below the Tier 2 average.
+For example, TerrAscend, GTI, and Curaleaf all trade well above the Tier 1 average, while Ascend trades well below the Tier 2 average.